 Archie Watson has spent his whole life around thoroughbreds.
 He grew up near Lambourn, the Valley of the Racehorse, and started riding out at the yard of Charlie Morlock as soon as he was old enough.
 After holiday stints with Alan King and Paul Webber and a summer with Graham Motion in the USA, his heart was already set on training racehorses.

-After a six month spell in California shadowing trainer Simon Callaghan, who was at the time overseeing top class Grade 1 winner Belle Royale, Archie could not resist the lure of returning to the UK in 2012 when he was offered the unique opportunity to become assistant to leading English trainer William Haggas.
+After a six-month spell in California shadowing trainer Simon Callaghan, who was at the time overseeing top-class Grade 1 winner Belle Royale, Watson could not resist the lure of returning to the UK in 2012 when he was offered the opportunity to become assistant to William Haggas.

-After four years in Newmarket, the chance arose for Archie to move back to Berkshire, where he is to take out a licence to train at historic Saxon Gate in Upper Lambourn.
-There, where names such as Mick Channon and National Huntlegend Fulke Walwyn enjoyed many highly successful years, is where Archie believes the time is right to embark on his own training career.
+After four years in Newmarket, the chance arose for Watson to move back to Berkshire, where he took out a licence to train at historic Saxon Gate in Upper Lambourn.

-His greatest day as a trainer came during the tenth renewal of QIPCO British Champions Day.
-His sprinting sensation Glen Shiel providing him with Group 1 success as Hollie Doyle just prevailed in a photo finish.
+His greatest success as a trainer came at the tenth renewal of QIPCO British Champions Day in 2020 when Glen Shiel provided him with Group 1 success in the Sprint under Hollie Doyle.